 - 29. Obesity Related Treatment Non-Medically Necessary.
 The Plan does not cover non-medically necessary obesity treatment (except as specifically outlined in Lifestyle Programs section of the Schedule of Benefits), including Gastric ("Bariatric") Surgery, or Prescription Drug Therapy for obesity treatment.
-For information on covered obesity related treatment, see the "Obesity-Related Treatment Medically Necessary" section above. - 30.
+For information on covered obesity related treatment, see the "Obesity-Related Treatment Medically Necessary" section. - 30.
 Oral Infant Formula (except for physician-prescribed special medical modified formula/food products for the treatment of an enrollee with an inborn error of metabolism, such as phenylketonuria or an inherited disease of amino and organic acids). - 31.
 Pelvic floor stimulation (non-implanted). - 32.
 Plan Limits.
 The Plan does not cover charges in excess of the Plan limits. - 33.
 Plastic, Reconstructive, Cosmetic Procedures and Surgeries.
 The Plan does not cover charges for plastic, reconstructive, or cosmetic procedures, surgeries, services or supplies (whether or not for psychological or emotional reasons) for the purpose of enhancing, altering, or improving personal appearance or comfort.
-Limited exceptions may be obtained after first being reviewed by the Plan's utilization review manager, to the extent that the surgery or procedure is necessary to: improve the function of a part of the body that is malformed; or

-- a. correct a condition resulting from a severe birth defect; or - correct a condition that is a direct result of a disease or surgery performed to treat a disease or injury (for example, breast reconstruction after mastectomy, as described in the Rights Under the Women's Health and Cancer Rights Act section); or - c. repair an injury, but only if the surgery is performed within twenty-four months of the accident causing the injury. - 34.
+Limited exceptions may be obtained after first being reviewed by the Plan's utilization review manager, to the extent that the surgery or procedure is necessary to: improve the function of a part of the body that is malformed; or - a. correct a condition resulting from a severe birth defect; or - b. correct a condition that is a direct result of a disease or surgery performed to treat a disease or injury (for example, breast reconstruction after mastectomy, as described in the Rights Under the Women's Health and Cancer Rights Act section); or - c. repair an injury, but only if the surgery is performed within twenty-four months of the accident causing the injury. - 34.
 Platelet rich plasma. - 35.
 Pregnancies of dependent daughters are not covered, including medical complications resulting from a pregnancy, except that the Plan provides benefits for preventive care as required by federal law. - 36.
 Prenatal and Parent Training Classes. - 37.
 Sexual Transformations and Trans Gender procedures. - 38.
 Stem cell therapy for orthopedic procedures. - 39.
 Surrogate Mothers.
 The Plan does not cover all services related to surrogate parenting, including infertility testing and treatment, maternity care, birthing, hospitalization, professional services, etc. - 40.
 Transportation and lodging except for ambulances and as described as part of the Cardiac Center of Excellence (CCOE) Surgery Benefit and Travel Benefit. - 41.
 Telephone consultations and routine phone calls, except for formal telehealth visits that are a substitute for an in-person office visit with a provider and that are covered as described in the Schedule of Benefits. - 42.
-Treatment by Household and/or Immediate Family Members.
-The Plan does not cover services of a person who ordinarily resides in the home of the patient or services performed by a patient's spouse, parent, stepparent, child, or stepchild. - 43.
-Usual, Reasonable, & Customary (U&C).
+Treatment by Patient, Individual Acting Under Patient's Supervision, or Patient's Household and/or Immediate Family Members.
+The Plan does not cover services of a person who ordinarily resides in the home of the patient or services performed by a patient, someone acting under a patient's supervision (such as a situation where the patient is a physician and services are performed by a nurse or similar individual acting under the patient's supervision), or a patient's spouse, parent, stepparent, child, or stepchild.

+- 43. Usual, Reasonable, & Customary (U&C).
 The Plan does not cover expenses which exceed the Usual, Reasonable, & Customary Charge (U&C) as determined by the plan administrator. - 44.
 Viscosupplements (injectable). - 45.
 Virtual scans. - 46.
 Vitamins, (except for physician prescribed vitamin B12 injections, Vitamin D, and prenatal care vitamin supplements), dietary supplements and foods, herbs, minerals, nutritional supplements. - 47.
 Any services that are not permitted under applicable state or federal law.